CamLogie/london-mock-exchange-frontend/README.md

 # London Mock Exchange Frontend
-This is a frontend static react webpage application for mock investments made in conjunction with [this backend London Mock Exchange API](https://github.com/arabellaknowles/london-mock-exchange-backend).
-It provides a user interface for signing up, in and out, for creating porfolios, listing portfolios and deleting portfolios, for creating transactions within these portolfolios and displaying a newsfeed of current financial articles.
+This is a frontend static react webpage application for mock investments, made in conjunction with [this backend London Mock Exchange API](https://github.com/arabellaknowles/london-mock-exchange-backend).
+This app provides a user interface for signing up, in and out, for creating porfolios, listing portfolios and deleting portfolios, for creating transactions within these portolfolios and displaying a newsfeed of current financial articles.

 ## Set up
 1) Ensure you have npm installed